-1. The Discovery Phase: In the months leading up to the two-day event, the SPN team will work with each project and project owner the in-person event.
-This preparation process is called the Discovery Phase.
+1. The Discovery Phase: In the months leading up to the two-day event, the SPN team will work with each project and its project owner to prepare for maximizing their time at the Incubator Event.

-2. The Incubator Event: The two-day intensive is our incubator event.
-Using a co-creation process, assumptions are tested, ideas are improved, and an action plan is developed in concert with Brain Trust members.
-Up to 50 Brain Trust members will be at the work session.
-These individuals are experts in certain fields, successful entrepreneurs, and transformative thinkers.
-A handful will be grant-makers and investors.
+2. The Incubator Event: Hosted over two days, the in-person event is a co-creation process where assumptions are tested, ideas are improved, and an action plan is developed in concert with Brain Trust members.
+These individuals are subject matter experts, successful entrepreneurs, and transformative thinkers.
+A handful will be grant makers and investors.
 Brain Trust members are self-organizing and are free to choose where they lend their expertise.